Ragnall ua Ímair

-Ragnall mac Bárid ua Ímair (Rǫgnvaldr [ˈrɔɣnˌwɑldz̠], died 921) or Rægnald was a Viking leader who ruled Northumbria and the Isle of Man in the early 10th century.
+Ragnall ua Ímair (Rǫgnvaldr [ˈrɔɣnˌwɑldz̠], died 921) or Rægnald was a Viking leader who ruled Northumbria and the Isle of Man in the early 10th century.
 He was a grandson of Ímar and a member of the Uí Ímair.
 Ragnall was most probably among those Vikings expelled from Dublin in 902, whereafter he may have ruled territory in southern Scotland or the Isle of Man.
 In 917, he and his kinsman Sitric Cáech sailed separate fleets to Ireland where they won several battles against local kings.
 Sitric successfully recaptured Dublin and established himself as king, while Ragnall returned to England.
 He fought against Constantín mac Áeda, King of Scotland, in the Battle of Corbridge in 918, and although the battle was not decisive it did allow Ragnall to establish himself as king at York.

 Ragnall's rule was immediately challenged by a group of Christian Vikings opposed to his paganism.
 This group tried to organise an alliance with Æthelflæd, Lady of the Mercians but this attempt was cut short by her death in 918.
 His reign saw three issues of coinage, although this was perhaps done on the orders of Hrotheweard, Archbishop of York.
 In 920 Ragnall and his neighbouring northern kings came to an agreement with Edward the Elder, King of the Anglo-Saxons, though it is a matter of dispute whether Ragnall recognised Edward as his overlord.
 Ragnall died the following year, whereupon the Annals of Ulster describe him as "king of the fair foreigners and the dark foreigners".
 He was succeeded as king by Sitric Cáech.